-is a metalworking technique in which a malleable al is ornamented or shaped by hammering from side to create a design in low relief.
-Historically the hereby masks and leafwork were made, usually in charcoal) iron.
+Repoussé is a metalworking technique in which a malleable metal is ornamented or shaped by hammering from the reverse side to create a design in low relief.

-e traditionally been used by blacksmiths to make secure joint, they can also be used as a design heir own right.
+Rivets have traditionally been used by blacksmiths to make strong and secure joint, they can also be used as a design feature in their own right.